Nightmare247/Caesar-Shift-decoder/README.md

 ./caesar < ciphertext.txt
 ```

-This would output the encrypted text and the best guessed key
+This would output the decrypted text and the best guessed key